asyncapi/training/VIDEO_2_SCRIPT.md

 Web architecture is the way in which the pages of a website are structured and linked together in a logical and coherent manner.
 It could be said to refer to the planning and design of the technical, functional, and visual components of a website before it is finally developed and implemented.

 The main objective of web architecture is to achieve the goal of solving each of the needs of a website in the best possible way.
 It is there for seeking a good user experience.
-For doing so the structure of the website should be logical, optimized, and efficient.
+The structure of the website should be logical, optimized, and efficient.

 Web architecture is closely related to the Search Engine Optimization (SEO).
 A simple, organized and coherently designed architecture facilitates the indexing and tracking of a website in search engines.
 Thus, SEO results depend exclusively on the quality of the structure and design of the website architecture.